“Aces only win when they’re played right.”

 I remember hearing this as a child, never really sure what it meant, but knowing it was a thing I needed to heed from the elders that said it.

-I was young and in need of guidance so I listened, mastered her ways and crafted them into techniques that could suit my own needs.
+I was manipulative when I was younger.
+I lied a lot, for reasons only a therapist would understand and was a master at redirection.
+I don’t know that I meant to be, but I felt I needed to be, that lying and manipulation were among the tools I needed to be able to wield so I could make it through.
 I controlled my boyfriend.
 I ran my mouth and never got into fights over it.
 I kept a second string of niggas on the roster just in case my man messed up.
 They went over and above for me even though they knew I had a man.
 Because I had them like that.

 But I didn’t like me much.

-“Aces lil mama.
-Pull your aces,” she used to tell me and I perfected it.
-Reading people, watching them, saying the right thing at the right time, watching their confidence waiver.
+I could always read people, study them closely, say the right thing at the right time, and watching either their arrogance provide me cover or their confidence waiver, depending on which I intended.
 Aces.
 I always pulled the right card at the right time.
 They’d be in awe of me.
 Wondering how I’d read them so well so easily.
-Who was I to “get them”?
-Mystery is like rope…
+Who was I to get to them?

 My timing was impeccable.